 Quick Summary

-- Government buys up to 40% equity in your home — you pay a mortgage on your share only, with no rent charged on the government's portion
+- Government buys 10–40% equity in your home — you pay a mortgage on your share only, with no rent charged on the government's portion

 - Two routes: OMSE for existing homes, NSSE for new-builds — both are active in 2026; Help to Buy Scotland and the First Home Fund are both closed

-- Use the LIFT Shared Equity Calculator to check your area's price limit and estimate what you could borrow under each scheme
+- Use the LIFT Shared Equity Calculator to estimate what you could borrow under an equity split

-Scotland's main shared equity scheme for first-time buyers is alive and accepting applications in 2026.
-If you cannot afford to buy on the open market but you have steady employment and a small deposit, the LIFT scheme may close the gap.
+The LIFT scheme Scotland (Low-cost Initiative for First Time Buyers) is the government's main shared equity programme for first-time buyers, and it is open and accepting applications in 2026/27.
+If you cannot afford to buy on the open market but you have steady employment and a small deposit, the LIFT scheme Scotland may close the gap.

-Quick Answer: The LIFT scheme (Low-cost Initiative for First Time Buyers) has two parts.
+Quick Answer: The LIFT scheme Scotland (Low-cost Initiative for First Time Buyers) has two parts.
 OMSE lets you buy an existing property on the open market, with the Scottish Government taking a 10–40% equity share.
 NSSE works the same way for new-build homes.
 You pay a standard mortgage on your share and pay nothing for the government's stake.
 When you sell, the government takes its percentage of whatever the property is worth at that point.
-The income limit for OMSE is £38,000 gross household income.
-Property price limits vary by area — use the LIFT Shared Equity Calculator to check your council area.
+There is no flat income limit — eligibility is an affordability assessment — and price thresholds vary by area and property size.

 What is the LIFT scheme?